 The Hole in the Wall Gang Camp

-Fifteen years after the start of the The Hole in the Wall Gang Camp the Discover Treehouse came to life.
+Fifteen years after the start of The Hole in the Wall Gang Camp the Discover Treehouse came to life.
 It stands 30 feet off the ground.
-With 300 feet of American with Disabilities Act (ADA) compliant ramp connecting 10 different platforms, it's as surreal as it sounds.
-The platforms lead up to the main treehouse, which is used for special programming like Cooking Zone picnics and meals out (a special treat at camp).
+With 300 feet of Americans with Disabilities Act (ADA) compliant ramp connecting 10 different platforms, it's as surreal as it sounds.
+The platforms lead up to the main treehouse, which is used for special programs like Cooking Zone picnics and meals out (a special treat at camp).
 What's even cooler?
 Every last window and door is a simple machine—set up on levers and pulleys—which makes for endless play.

 Actor and founder Paul Newman was the force behind the treehouse's creation—and one of its frequent visitors.
 For many years, the treehouse was adorned with a pirate flag that Paul hung there himself.

 Takikawa City, Hokkaido, Japan

 Inspired by the treehouse at The Hole in the Wall Gang Camp, Solaputi Kids’ Camp set out to create a space in the trees that every camper could access, wheelchairs included.
 With a donation from the Tokyo Marathon Foundation, camp turned to Takashi Kobayashi of Treehouse Creation.
 At 26 feet high, they turned dream to reality, adding 16 feet of swaying bridge to connect the structure to the ground.